0xZ0F/Z0FCourse_ReverseEngineering/0x200-Assembly/0x203-Instructions.md

     func1();
 }
 ```
 You could easily make the Assembly version match the original C version.
 The Assembly given in the example is what you will typically see in "the real world ".
 Although it may not seem like it, the reason for this is efficiency.
-Basically the compiler can make the program look one of two main ways:
+Basically, the compiler can make the program look one of two main ways:
 ```assembly
 mov RAX, x
 cmp RAX, 4